waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Test:** Systematically pressed 'A' (interact) on every floor tile in the room.
 - **Conclusion:** Hypothesis DENIED.
 No interaction was found.

-- **Current Hypothesis (Hidden Item):** A hidden item, detectable by the ITEMFINDER, is the key to escaping the room.
+- **Hypothesis (Hidden Item):** A hidden item, detectable by the ITEMFINDER, is the key to escaping the room.
-- **Test:** Use the ITEMFINDER from the inventory while inside the trapped room.
+- **Test:** Used the ITEMFINDER.
+- **Conclusion:** Hypothesis DENIED.
+The ITEMFINDER did not respond.

+- **Current Hypothesis (Forced Blackout):** Having exhausted all other possibilities (hidden passages, battle resets, hidden interactions, hidden items, escape items/moves), the room is an intentional trap where the only escape is to 'black out' by losing a wild battle.
+- **Test:** Pace in the available area to trigger a wild encounter.
+Intentionally allow all Pokémon in the party to faint.
+Observe if this returns me to the last used Pokémon Center.

 # V. Tool Usage & Limitations
 - **path_planner:** This tool can only calculate paths on the *current* map.
 It cannot find routes that span across multiple maps or warp points.
 This was discovered after it failed to generate a path from the 'Cinnabar Lab Metronome Room' to the 'Cinnabar Lab Main Area'.